Winter months sizzle at Meadows Racetrack and Casino

 The Meadows features more than 80 table games and 3,300 slot machines.
 The Meadows offers a high-limit slots area and an exclusive high-limit table games room featuring “exceptional service in a relaxing, upscale setting,” Meinert says.

 At 210 Racetrack Road, the Meadows is owned and operated by Cannery Casino Resorts, LLC.

 Details: 877-824-5050 or www.meadowsgaming.com.

 Stacy Wolford is a staff writer for Trib Total Media.
-She can be reached at 724-684-2640 or at email@example.com.There are currently no comments for this story.
+She can be reached at 724-684-2640 or at firstname.lastname@example.org.